igorlacourt/All-Movies/README.md

 Available on Google Play Store https://play.google.com/store/apps/details?id=com.movies.allmovies&hl=en
 ### What you will find in this project
+- Dagger2 (still only injecting ViewModels - planning to inject all depedencies in future modifications)
 - MVVM - ViewModel, LiveData, Databinding and Repository (for the HomeScreen)
 - Firebase Cloud Message - FCM
 - Retrofit CallAdapter Factory built for a concise way of making web requests in the ViewModel